plandes/deepnlp/README.md

 [![Build Status][build-badge]][build-link]

-Deep learning utility library for natural language processing that aids in feature engineering and embedding layers.
+Deep learning utility library for natural language processing that aids in feature engineering and embedding layers from the paper [A Deep Learning Natural Language Processing Framework for Experimentation and Reproducibility].

 * See the [full documentation].
 * See the [paper](https://aclanthology.org/2023.nlposs-1.16)